Medicinal plants: Middle Ages

 Illustration of a 1632 copy of Avicenna's 1025 The Canon of Medicine, showing a physician talking to a female patient in a garden, while servants prepare medicines.

 In the Early Middle Ages, Benedictine monasteries preserved medical knowledge in Europe, translating and copying classical texts and maintaining herb gardens.
 Hildegard of Bingen wrote Causae et Curae ("Causes and Cures") on medicine.

-In France, herbalism thrived alongside the practice of medieval medicine, which combined elements of Ancient Greek and Roman traditions.
-Catholic monastic orders played a significant role in preserving and expanding herbal knowledge.
-Manuscripts like the "Tractatus de Herbis" from the 15th century depict French herbal remedies and their uses.
-Monasteries and convents served as centers of learning, where monks and nuns cultivated medicinal gardens.
-Likewise, in Italy, herbalism flourished with contribution Italian physicians like Matthaeus Platearius who compiled herbal manuscripts, such as the "Circa Instans," which served as practical guides for herbal remedies.

-In the Iberian Peninsula, the regions of the North remained independent during the period of Islamic occupation, and retained their traditional and indigenous medical practices.
-Galicia and Asturias, possessed a rich herbal heritage shaped by its Celtic and Roman influences.
-The Galician people were known for their strong connection to the land and nature and preserved botanical knowledge, with healers, known as "curandeiros" or "meigas," who relied on local plants for healing purposes The Asturian landscape, characterized by lush forests and mountainous terrain, provided a rich source of medicinal herbs used in traditional healing practices, with "yerbatos," who possessed extensive knowledge of local plants and their medicinal properties Barcelona, located in the Catalonia region of northeastern Spain, was a hub of cultural exchange during the Middle Ages, fostering the preservation and dissemination of medical knowledge.
-Catalan herbalists, known as "herbolarios," compiled manuscripts detailing the properties and uses of medicinal plants found in the region.
-The University of Barcelona, founded in 1450, played a pivotal role in advancing herbal medicine through its botanical gardens and academic pursuits.

-In Scotland and England, herbalism was deeply rooted in folk traditions and influenced by Celtic, Anglo-Saxon, and Norse practices.
-Herbal knowledge was passed down through generations, often by wise women known as "cunning folk."
-The "Physicians of Myddfai," a Welsh herbal manuscript from the 13th century, reflects the blending of Celtic and Christian beliefs in herbal medicine.

 In the Islamic Golden Age, scholars translated many classical Greek texts including Dioscorides into Arabic, adding their own commentaries.

 Herbalism flourished in the Islamic world, particularly in Baghdad and in Al-Andalus.
 Among many works on medicinal plants, Abulcasis (936–1013) of Cordoba wrote The Book of Simples, and Ibn al-Baitar (1197–1248) recorded hundreds of medicinal herbs such as Aconitum, nux vomica, and tamarind in his Corpus of Simples.
 Avicenna included many plants in his 1025 The Canon of Medicine.
 Abu-Rayhan Biruni, Ibn Zuhr, Peter of Spain, and John of St Amand wrote further pharmacopoeias.